guillp/requests_oauth2client/README.md

 device_auth_resp.verification_uri
 device_auth_resp.verification_uri_complete

-# then try to send your request with a OAuth2DeviceCodeAuth handler
+# then try to send your request with an OAuth2DeviceCodeAuth handler
-# this will pool the token endpoint until the user authorize the device
+# this will pool the token endpoint until the user authorizes the device
 api_client = ApiClient(
     "https://your.protected.api/endpoint",
     auth=OAuth2DeviceCodeAuth(client, device_auth_resp),